ADVICE & ETIQUETTE tips are farther below.

 Enjoy these links to help with your planning...

-After all your planning is done and vendors are hired, you will likely be very busy yourself on the day of the wedding.
-Dan
+will likely be very busy yourself and will need an experienced hand to direct things on the day of the wedding.

 Initial conference to discuss and define vision and preferences

 Assist setting up favors, programs, place cards, menus, etc.